alansill/documentation/docs/books/admin_guide/10-boot.md

 GRUB2_PASSWORD=grub.pbkdf2.sha512.10000.CC6F56....A21
 ```

-* Recreate the configuration file with the `grub2-mkconfig` command:
+* Recreate the configuration file with the `grub2-mkconfig -o /boot/grub2/grub.cfg` command if you are using BIOS,
+* or `grub2-mkconfig -o /etc/grub2-efi.cfg` if you are using UEFI booting.
+For example, for BIOS booting:

 ```
 [root]# grub2-mkconfig -o /boot/grub2/grub.cfg